Jump to

 How to Reactivate Your Rider Account

-After you’ve realized your account has been deactivated, you’ll probably want to get your account up and running as soon as possible.
 It’s important to know that Uber can cancel your account for nearly any reason, but you still have the opportunity to appeal its decision.

 Similar to driver deactivations, if you’re dealing with a serious, violent, or dangerous incident, there’s a slim chance you’ll ever be able to use Uber again.
-But if your circumstances are less serious, you can reach out to appeal Uber’s decision.

-Appealing an account deactivation isn’t as straightforward as it is for drivers.
 In the case of a driver deactivation, they have a specific form to refute the decision.
-With riders, on the other hand, you’ll need to contact support directly to argue their decision.

 Uber support contact information can be found below, however, you can also head to our guide on Uber customer service here.